sheldonxxxx/AutoLyrics_AI/.kilocode/rules/memory-bank/architecture.md

 ## System Architecture

-The Music Lyrics Processing Pipeline follows a modular, component-based architecture where each stage of the processing pipeline is implemented as a separate module that can be run independently or as part of the full workflow.
+Modular pipeline architecture with independent components that can run standalone or as part of the full workflow.

-### High-Level Architecture
+### Pipeline Flow

 ```
 Input FLAC Files